 Whistler

 After filling up with fuel in Pemberton, I had the pleasure of driving into the chaos that is Whistler.
 I was not expecting so many people roaming around or for our hotel to be in the centre.
-We stayed at the Whistler Hotel and Suites which was a lovely accommodation with amazing location, an outdoor hot-tub and pool.
-The under-ground parking was handy but expensive unfortunately.
-Our room was a Studio apartment with a good kitchen, balcony, dining table, sofa and murphy bed.
-We were very happy with our set-up and made for an ideal base to cook and explore the area.
+We stayed at the Whistler Hotel and Suites, which was a lovely accommodation with an amazing location, an outdoor hot tub and pool.
+The underground parking was handy but expensive, unfortunately.
+Our room was a Studio apartment with a good kitchen, balcony, dining table, sofa and Murphy bed.
+We were very happy with our set-up, and it made for an ideal base to cook and explore the area on the Canadian Rockies trip.

-Whistler itself is an affluent and extremely popular resort famed for it’s skiing and mountain biking.
-We were not there for either as we eyed up hiking Garibaldi Lake and visit Squamish (Canada’s Climbing Capital).
+Whistler itself is an affluent and extremely popular resort famed for its skiing and mountain biking.
+We were not there for either as we eyed up hiking Garibaldi Lake and visiting Squamish (Canada’s Climbing Capital).
 The centre is pedestrianised with restaurants covering every cuisine and plenty of bars to keep you going late into the night.
-The main thing to note is Whistler is expensive and generally we found British Columbia more pricey than Alberta.
+The main thing to note is that Whistler is expensive, and generally, we found British Columbia more pricey than Alberta on our Canadian Rockies Trip.

 The Stawamus Chief – 2nd & 3rd peak